DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 ![Alt text](Images/aws_instances-names.png)

-2. Install MySQL server software on the `mysql server` database engine

-To install software on the EC2 instances, we'll need to connect to them using the Termius software
+We'll need to connect to the EC2 instances using the Termius software

 ![Alt text](Images/termius_mysql-server.png)